department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/community-care/discovery/conversation-guide.md

 This entire session should take about 45 minutes.
 I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.

 - We aren’t trying to sell or promote any product or service to you.
 - There are no right or wrong answers.
-We just want to hear your opinions, so that we can improve the application and meet Veterans' needs.
+We're hoping to make the process of searching for providers on Facility Locator easier for Veterans.
 - I won’t be offended by any opinions you express.

 If for any reason and at any time you want to stop the session, please let me know.